cits3007/cits3007.github.io/src/index.md

 The [**schedule**](/schedule){ class="hi-pri" }
 contains the list of **recommended readings**{ class="hi-pri" } for each topic.
-To gain maximum benefit from the lectures, I recommend you at least review these *before* attending class.
+To gain maximum benefit from the lectures, I recommend you review these *before* attending class.

 ### Who'll be helping in labs { #facilitators }